Tornado outbreak of April 8, 1957: Confirmed tornadoes

+Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
+A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
+1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.
+Numerous discrepancies on the details of tornadoes in this outbreak exist between sources.
+The total count of tornadoes and ratings differs from various agencies accordingly.
+The list below documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

+April 8 event

 Flat Creek–Jefferson–Cheraw–Wallace–McColl, South Carolina/Johns–Maxton–Roseboro–Parkersburg, North Carolina

-This was a long-lived tornado family containing at least two separate tornadoes, both of which may have been tornado families themselves.
-The first member of the tornado family touched down near Flat Creek and moved into the town of Jefferson, tearing apart 23 of 25 buildings on Main Street and destroying or damaging 141 homes and 156 other structures.
-Near-continuous damage of F2 and F3 intensity extended from Jefferson to near Cheraw and Wallace.
+This long-lived tornado family comprised at least two separate tornadoes, both of which may have been tornado families themselves.
+The first member of the tornado family touched down near Flat Creek and moved into the town of Jefferson, where it destroyed or damaged 141 homes, along with 156 other structures.
+It also tore apart 23 of 25 buildings on Main Street.
+As it left Jefferson, the tornado generated a swath of near-continuous damage, indicative of F2 and F3 intensity, that extended from Jefferson to near Cheraw and Wallace.
 The tornado destroyed or damaged 25 homes in Wallace.
 Parts of a cotton gin were found 10 mi distant.
 16 injuries occurred in South Carolina, all in Chesterfield County, and losses statewide totaled $750,000 (Grazulis listed damages as $1 million).
-The second member of the tornado family touched down near McColl and crossed into North Carolina near Johns and east of Maxton.
+The second member of the tornado family, described as a wide funnel, touched down near McColl and crossed into North Carolina near Johns and east of Maxton.
 In this area the tornado destroyed several barns, a gas station, and small homes, but was not of violent intensity.
 The tornado later tracked near St. Pauls en route to Roseboro.
-The only confirmable F4 damage occurred in a pair of small communities between Roseboro and Parkersburg, where four people died and approximately 20 homes were destroyed.
+Its only confirmable F4 damage occurred in a pair of small communities between Roseboro and Parkersburg, where four people died and approximately 20 homes were destroyed.
 More than 387 homes, businesses, and other structures were damaged or destroyed along the path, including more than 100 in Sampson County alone.
 In all, 80 people were injured and losses totaled $13/4 million.

-Non-tornadic effects
+Other effects

 Severe thunderstorm winds gusted to 75 mi/h at Bristol, Virginia.
 Additionally, 4 in hail was recorded in Anderson County, South Carolina.